 Claudia Davis joined the Jeannette C. Rudy School of Nursing at Cumberland University in the fall of 2017.
 In the BSN program she teaches the Mental Health Nursing Course.
-In the fall of 2018 she will collaborate in the Gerontological Nursing Course and the Center for Success.
-Prior to arriving at Cumberland, Ms. Davis taught at Aquinas College where she taught the Psychiatric Mental Health Nursing Course in the ASN program, integrated mental health content in the BSN program, and Learning and Self Care in the BSN program.
+Prior to arriving at Cumberland, Ms. Davis taught at Aquinas College where she taught the Psychiatric Mental Health Nursing course in the ASN program, integrated mental health content in the BSN program, and Learning and Self Care in the BSN program.
 She served on both the college and school of nursing curriculum committees.
-In addition Ms. Davis taught at Vanderbilt University Program in the Adult Psychiatric Mental Health Nursing Program and at Coe College in the BSN program teaching Community Health Nursing, Nursing Theoretical Development, and in the college core courses.
-Ms. Davis also has served as a staff development instructor at Vanderbilt University Medical Center (VUMC) and the University of Colorado Health Sciences Center
+In addition, Ms. Davis has taught in the Vanderbilt University’s Program in the Adult Psychiatric Mental Health Nursing and at Coe College in the BSN program teaching Community Health Nursing, Nursing Theoretical Development, and in the college core courses.
+Ms. Davis also has served as a staff development instructor at Vanderbilt University Medical Center (VUMC) and the University of Colorado Health Sciences Center.

 Ms. Davis has an extensive clinical practice background.
 She has been a staff nurse in CCU and Cardiac Stepdown Units at VUMC.
-The implemented a new Nurse Coordinator Role managing the Cardiac Stepdown Unit at VUMC and was the Nurse Coordinator in the pilot Rehabilitation Unit at VUMC that now has become the Stallworth Rehabilitation Hospital.
+She implemented a new Nurse Coordinator Role managing the Cardiac Stepdown Unit at VUMC and was the Nurse Coordinator in the pilot Rehabilitation Unit at VUMC that now has become the Stallworth Rehabilitation Hospital.
 Ms. Davis also was a staff nurse and Program Coordinator at Parthenon Pavilion.
-She currently in also a staff nurse at Vanderbilt Psychiatric Hospital.

 Ms. Davis received a diploma in nursing from St. Luke’s Methodist Hospital School of Nursing.
 She earned a BA in Sociology and BSN from Coe College.
 Her graduate education includes an MSN in Medical-Surgical Nursing and a Post-Master’s Certificate in Adult Psychiatric Mental Health Nursing.
 Ms. Davis also completed a nursing faculty program at the NIMH.